-Are water- related issues integrated?
-Please explain Long-term business objectives Yes, water- related issues are integrated 5-10 In 2017, McCormick launched its Purpose-Led Performance (PLP) strategy, which factors in water-related issues into our long term plan.
+Are water- related issues integrated? time horizon (years) Please explain Long-term business objectives Yes, water-related issues are integrated 5-10 In 2017, McCormick launched its PLP strategy, which factors in water-related issues into our long term plan.
 For example, among the targets was the goal of sustainably sourcing 100% of our iconic branded materials by 2025.
 In order to achieve this, we are working toward third party certification by certifications that are benchmarked as FSA Silver and above (including but not limited to Rainforest Alliance, Grown For Good, and FSA Silver).
 These certifications include water management factors.
 For example, Rainforest Alliance certification requires water to be used efficiently and within natural limits and that water pollution in minimized.
 As part of our PLP, we have also included a water use reduction goal for our facilities.
 The PLP work is integrated into McCormick's overall business strategy.
 In our direct operations we factor in water treatment and discharge standards, both internally and externally, within our long term strategic planning.
-Compliance is something we address as part of our planning.
-Strategy for achieving long-term objectives Yes, water- related issues are integrated 5-10 In 2017, McCormick launched its Purpose-Led Performance (PLP) strategy, which factors in water-related issues into our long term plan.
+Strategy for achieving long-term objectives Yes, water- related issues are integrated 5-10 In 2017, McCormick launched its PLP strategy, which factors in water-related issues into our long term plan.
 For example, among the targets was the goal of sustainably sourcing 100% of our iconic branded materials by 2025.
 In order to achieve this, we are working toward third party certification by certifications that are benchmarked as FSA Silver and above (including but not limited to Rainforest Alliance, Grown For Good, and FSA Silver).
 These certifications include water management factors.
 For example, Rainforest Alliance certification requires water to be used efficiently and within natural limits and that water pollution in minimized.
 As part of our PLP, we have also included a water use reduction goal for our facilities.
 In our direct operations we factor in water treatment and discharge standards, both internally and externally, within our long term strategic planning.
-Compliance is something we address as part of our planning.
-Financial planning Yes, water- related issues are integrated 5-10 In 2017, McCormick launched its Purpose-Led Performance (PLP) strategy, which factors in water-related issues into our long term plan.
+Financial planning Yes, water-related issues are integrated 5-10 In 2017, McCormick launched its PLP strategy, which factors in water-related issues into our long term plan.
 For example, among the targets was the goal of sustainably sourcing 100% of our iconic branded materials by 2025.
 In order to achieve this, we are working toward third party certification by certifications that are benchmarked as FSA Silver and above (including but not limited to Rainforest Alliance, Grown For Good, and FSA Silver).
 These certifications include water management factors.
 For example, Rainforest Alliance certification requires water to be used efficiently and within natural limits and that water pollution in minimized.
 As part of our PLP, we have also included a water use reduction goal for our facilities.
 The PLP work is integrated into McCormick's overall business strategy and planning.
 In our direct operations we factor in water treatment and discharge standards, both internally and externally, within our long term strategic planning.
-Compliance is something we address as part of our planning.